 Thomson Multimedia and EchoStar have reached an agreement that will allow Thomson, which is the leading manufacturer of DirecTV receiving equipment, to manufacture DISH Network compatible satellite TV receivers.

-Thomson said it expects to begin production by mid 2002.
-Thomson said it would continue supporting existing satellite customers including DirecTV, and will immediately begin a development program for DISH Network compatible products.
+Thomson said it expects to begin production by mid-year 2002.
+Thomson said it would continue supporting existing satellite customers include DirecTV, and will immediately begin a development program for DISH Network compatible products.

 Thomson is a global leader in digital set-top receivers and has extensive experience developing and manufacturing RCA brand digital satellite receivers in the U.S. and Latin American markets, as well as DVB-based Thomson brand receivers for numerous operators in Europe.